natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 35%
    :align: right

-1. First we will be dragging out two computers from the **[End Devices]** category.
-This category can be found in the plane, bottum left of the screen
+:blue:`1.
+First we will be dragging out two computers from the` :red:`[End Devices]` :blue:`category.
+This category can be found in the plane, bottum left of the screen`

 |
 |